 PERFORMANCE REQUIRED FWS Director Regional Director Regional Chief/ Refuge Supervisor Project Leader/ Refuge Manager 3.
-Attends the M-581, Fire Program Management, an Overview course (offered at the geographic level) or the Agency Administrator Training Workshop hosted by the National Interagency Prescribed Fire Training Center (NIPFTC) within two years of appointment to refuge manager/project leader, unless there have been no wildfire or prescribed fires recorded in the last 10 years within the complex/refuge.
+Attends the M-581, Fire Program Management, an Overview course (offered at the geographic level) or the Agency Administrator Training Workshop hosted by the Prescribed Fire Training Center (see agency policy) within two years of appointment to Refuge Manager/Project Leader, unless there have been no wildfire or prescribed fires recorded in the last 10 years within the complex/refuge.
 Ensures that personnel assigned oversight responsibilities for the fire program have completed the M-581 course.
 X X 4.
-Review critical operations and safety policies and procedures, including Interagency Fire Program Management Qualifications Guide and Interagency Standards for Fire and Fire Aviation Operations with fire and fire aviation personnel.
+Review critical operations and safety policies and procedures, including Interagency Fire Program Management Qualifications Guide and Interagency Standards for Fire and Fire Aviation Operations (Redbook) with fire and fire aviation personnel.
 X X X

 PERFORMANCE REQUIRED FWS Director Regional Director Regional Chief/ Refuge Supervisor Project Leader/ Refuge Manager Pro gram Management 5.
-Provide a written delegation of authority to zone fire management officers (ZFMO) giving an adequate level of operational authority.
-For zoned/area units, ensure all appropriate AADMs have signed the delegation.
-When applicable, develop an inter- refuge agreement specifying reciprocal responsibilities of the project leader/refuge manager and the zone FMO.
+Provide a written delegation of authority to zone fire management officer (ZFMOs) giving an adequate level of operational authority.
+For zoned/area units, ensure all appropriate agency administrators have signed the delegation.
+When applicable, develop an Inter-refuge Agreement specifying reciprocal responsibilities of the project leader/refuge manager and the zone FMO.
 X 6.
 Ensure all fire management activities are supported by a current fire management plan (FMP) with documented annual updates and are integrated with an approved comprehensive conservation plan.
 X X X 7.
 Ensure investigations and reviews are conducted for incidents, accidents, escaped prescribed fires, and near misses as described in chapter 17 of Fire Management Handbook and chapter 18 of Interagency Standards for Fire and Fire Aviation Operations .
 X X X X 8.
 Annually update and review the FWS Line of Duty Death Response Handbook and the Agency Administrator's Guide to Critical Incident Management, or equivalent.
 X X X

 PERFORMANCE REQUIRED FWS Director Regional Director Regional Chief/ Refuge Supervisor Project Leader/ Refuge Manager 9.
-Ensure master agreements with cooperators are valid and in compliance with agency policies and operating plans are current.
+Ensure master agreements with cooperators are valid and in compliance with agency policies, and operating plans are current.
 X X X 10.
-Ensure trespass actions are initiated and documented to recover cost of suppression activities, land rehabilitation, and damages to resources and improvements for all human-caused fires where liability can be determined, as per the Service Fire Management Handbook. Х X X 11.
+Ensure trespass actions are initiated and documented to recover cost of suppression activities, land rehabilitation, and damages to resources and improvements for all human-caused fires where liability can be determined, as per Service Fire Management Handbook .
+X X X 11.
 Ensure Wildland Fire Decision Support System (WFDSS) is used to publish timely decisions and to provide decision support documentation for all fires that escape initial attack or initial response.
 X X X 12.
 Convene and participate in annual fire meetings.
 X X 13.
-Participate as part of in- briefings and post-fire closeouts on type 1 and type 2 fires and provide a written delegation of authority, WFDSS analysis, and AADM briefings to incident management teams (IMT).
+Participate as part of in- briefings and post fire closeouts on Type 1 and Type 2 fires and provide a written delegation of authority, WFDSS analysis, agency administrator briefings to incident management teams.
 X